reblws/morning-serial/README.md

 If there's a cool site that you think the site is missing, adding it is easy if they have an ATOM/RSS feed.
 Just add the site in the `/src/data/types.js` file with the name of the site in CamelCase as the key and a dash-separated name as the value.
 Then add a new file in the `/src/data/sources` folder, and instantiate a new member of the Feed class ([example](/src/data/sources/ars-technica.js)).

 Most of the front-end is built with React and is found in the [view](/src/view) folder.
-The CSS is built with some PostCSS plugins (import, [cssnext](http://cssnext.io/), and [short](https://github.com/jonathantneal/postcss-short)), so use as many features from the latest CSS spec as you want.
+The CSS is built with PostCSS plugins (import, [cssnext](http://cssnext.io/), and [short](https://github.com/jonathantneal/postcss-short)), so use as many features from the latest CSS spec as you want.

 ## License